pius/keysigning-party/README.md

 ## Logistics and RSVP

-Please see logistics and details for the office warming here: http://www.meetup.com/firebase/events/171326742/
+Please see logistics and details for the office warming on [Meetup](http://www.meetup.com/firebase/events/171326742/) or [ Facebook](https://www.facebook.com/events/1451504431748932).

 ## Key Signing Details